-The links above address the "why?" and "how?" of fulfilling a twofold spiritual quest prompted by those thinkers' impact on my life:
+This site addresses the "why?" and "how?" of fulfilling a twofold spiritual quest through Judaism:

 experiencing joy and serenity through attachment (devekut - דבקות) to the One that "underlies, overlays, precedes, follows, fills, and surrounds all things" (Rabbi Art Green)

 helping other living beings survive and flourish by "applying science and reason to explain phenomena and solve problems, and applying political, economic, and legal forces to drive evil down and bend the moral arc upward."
 (Michael Shermer)